mahrud/msolve/doc/plan-syzygies.md

    then discards precisely the elements a change matrix would keep.
 This is blocked on the same missing capability as the syzygy ordering (below), so the two should be done together.
-4. **`SyzygyRows`.** Free as an output filter, since the retained rows are adjoined components; making it prune *work* rather than output needs those components ordered last, which is again the elimination-block question.
+4. **`SyzygyRows`.** *(Done, as an output filter.)* Free as an output filter, since the retained rows are adjoined components; making it prune *work* rather than output needs those components ordered last, which is again the elimination-block question.

 And the one that keeps coming back: `res.h` refuses to combine an elimination block with a module order.
 That refusal is what forces `RES_SYZ_OF_INPUT` onto POT — `TOP`